COVID-19 Tips for Camping and RVing

 TIP 4: Enjoy Campgrounds and Facilities Responsibly

-Avoiding contact with frequently touched surfaces as much as possible.
+Avoid contact with frequently touched surfaces as much as possible.
 Carry your own Protection Pack containing alcohol-based hand sanitizer, disinfecting wipes and spray, toilet paper, and a cover for picnic tables.

-Let others know of your intention to pass on pathways or trails, so that you can maintain a 2-metre distance from others.
+Let others know of your intention to pass on pathways or trails, so that you can maintain a 2-metre (6 feet) distance from others.
 Signal others using your voice or a bell.
 Remember to be kind and considerate of others.

 Yield to oncoming users where space is narrow.
 Let others move out of bridges, platforms, and other narrow spaces before entering.